SPACEd

 In addition, the Castle Chapel, a relatively small space for the artist, demands for a methodical, structured and process-oriented approach using scaffold and ladder in order to fulfill the logistic demands.

-realized the spatial installation 'HIGH TENSION' at the KELAG Forstsee show power plant.
+The installation in the Castle Chapel is created in co-operation with Kärntner Elektrizitäts-Aktiengesellschaft Klagenfurt.
+Back in 2008, Elke Maier already realized the spatial installation 'HIGH TENSION' at the KELAG Forstsee show power plant.
 In a work process that took several weeks, the artist swathed the power plant's turbines and generators, thereby setting her contemplative and calm acting against the speed and noise of the machines.

 Nora Leitgeb